- Getting Started

 No. You must apply by the deadline so start the process early.
 Contact your faculty mentor early.
 Do not wait until the last minute to contact faculty.

-Can I do the Presidential Scholarship while away from campus (e.g. on an FSP)?
+Can I do my Presidential Scholar research assistantship while away from campus (e.g. on an FSP)?

 Technically yes but it rarely works out- most of these end up discontinued.
-If it turns out that this is the only way for you to participate in the Presidential Scholarship program, you must submit a petition a waiver.
+If it turns out that this is the only way for you to participate in the Presidential Scholar research assistantship, you must submit a petition a waiver.
 The link to the petition is here.

 Can I receive academic credit for my work as a James O. Freedman Presidential Scholar?